widler/espresso/README.md

 With Espresso, any controller can be mounted under any app.

-Even more, any set of controllers - slice - can be mounted under any app.
+Even more, any set of controllers - a.k.a. **slices** - can be mounted under any app.

 To create a slice simply put your controllers under some module.

 Then you can mount that module under any Espresso app.

-Even more, when mounting you can easily setup all controllers(or some) inside slice.
+Even more, when mounting you can easily setup all controllers(or some) at once.

 And of course when mounting, you can give a mount point.